Feb 1st, 2022

 Additional note: If any individual taxpayer who are ineligible for ITC and used its benefit, 18% interest must be paid to the government.
 If the ineligible person has availed the ITC and if that ITC is not used, then they don’t need to pay the interest.

 Rules to follow to Claim your ITC

-- You must possess a valid tax invoice, debit note, bill of entry, bill of supply and other prescribed document.
+- You must possess a valid tax invoice, debit note, bill of entry, bill of supply, and other prescribed documents.